What is Maze ransomware?

 What precautions can you take to prevent a ransomware attack?

-One of the best ways to protect individual and organization data from ransomware attacks such as Maze is to avoid phishing attacks.
+One of the best ways to protect individual and organisation data from ransomware attacks such as Maze is to avoid phishing attacks.
 This means not clicking on links in emails from unknown senders or open attachments.